Overview

 Recording from the Keyboard

 Tap record while the keyboard is open to capture your performance.
-The recording is saved to your library with the same automatic analysis as any other idea — key, BPM, and all.
+The recording lands in your library as a new idea — open it and tap Analyze recording to detect key and BPM.

 Landscape Mode